 See the Women's Patagonia Calcite See the Men's Patagonia Calcite

-Patagonia’s rain wear lineup runs the gamut from the stretchy Rainshadow to the Triolet hardshell that offers maximum protection and breathability.
-New for last year, the Calcite Jacket lands squarely in the middle: at 13.1 ounces and featuring a 2.5-layer Gore-Tex Paclite Plus construction, it’s an impressively capable barrier against the elements.
+Patagonia’s rain wear lineup runs the gamut from the everyday-friendly Torrentshell to the Triolet hardshell that offers a winter-ready level of protection and breathability.
+The Calcite Jacket lands squarely in the middle: At 13.1 ounces and featuring a 2.5-layer Gore-Tex Paclite Plus construction, it’s an impressively capable barrier against the elements.
 We brought the Calcite to the bottom of the Grand Canyon and on ski adventures in Colorado, where it faced conditions ranging from heavy rain to soft spring corn, and it proved to be a solid all-around shell.
-Below we break down the Patagonia Calcite’s weather protection, breathability, weight and packability, build quality and durability, comfort, and more.
-To see how the Calcite stacks up, see our article on the best rain jackets and best women's rain jackets.
+Below are our thoughts on the Calcite.
+To see how it stacks up to the competition, see our articles on the best rain jackets and best women's rain jackets.